SUPA-Nicholas/homebridge-wiser-supatech/README.md

 You can install the plug-in using `npm`:

-`sudo npm install -g homebridge-wiser`
+`sudo npm install -g homebridge-wiser-supatech`

 Changes in 2.0
 --------------

 You will need to make some changes in your config file if you are upgrading from version 1 of this plugin.
-The platform name is now `homebridge-wiser`.
+The platform name is now `homebridge-wiser-supatech`.
 Note that this change means your accessories will be re-created.

 Other enhancements in 2.0 include: